BiologyTools/Bio/README.md

 - C# scripting with sample tool-script and other sample scripts in "/Scripts/" folder.
 [See samples](https://github.com/BioMicroscopy/BioImage-Scripts)

+- Supports running ImageJ macros commands on images open in Bio.
+New Console to run ImageJ macro commands and Bio C# functions.

 - Multiple view modes like Emission, and Filtered.
 ROI's shown for each channel can be configured in ROI Manager.

 - Convenient viewing of image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.